Loaded Pulled Pork Sweet Potatoes

 - ¼ teaspoon salt

 - good squeeze of lime juice (about ½ of a lime)

 - 1 ½ to 2 cups leftover pulled pork, warmed*

-- about ½ cup pepper jack or cheddar cheese**
+- about ½ cup shredded regular or dairy free cheddar cheese

 - Preheat the oven to 375ºF.

 - Cut out three squares of aluminum foil and place a sweet potato on each.
 Drizzle each potato lightly with olive oil and use your fingers to rub into the potato.
 Use a fork to prick each potato several times then wrap each lightly with the foil.

 - Place in the oven and bake for about 1 hour to 1 hour and 20 minutes.
 You can check for doneness by carefully inserting a knife into the potato - it should glide easily into the potato (and not feel resistance).
 When done, remove from the oven, unwrap the foil and let cool slightly.

 - Preheat your broiler.
 Line a baking sheet with parchment and set aside.